Kenya Social Welfare

-The social welfare programs at Moving Mountains Kenya focus on creating safe, warm, and loving environments for the disadvantaged children and young adults of our communities.
-Our goal is to reintegrate these children into society by working on child-focused projects as well as infrastructural programmes.
+The social welfare programs at Moving Mountains Kenya focus on creating safe, warm, and loving environments for the disadvantaged children and young adults of the communities where we work.
+Below you will find links to all our programmes we have run over the years.

 Social Welfare is Child Welfare at Embu Rescue Center